sweattep/ancient_quotes/README.md

 >So do you believe in part of the Scripture and disbelieve in part?
 Then what is the recompense for those who do that among you except disgrace in worldly life

 >O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous

+>Indeed, those who disbelieve and die while they are disbelievers - never would the [whole] capacity of the earth in gold be accepted from one of them if he would [seek to] ransom himself with it.
+For those there will be a painful punishment, and they will have no helpers.